-In light of my most recent discovery about myself, I’ve been reevaluating myself and my social interactions.
+In light of my most recent discovery about myself (being on the autism spectrum), I’ve been reevaluating myself and my social interactions.
 I’ve spent my whole life trying to be social and have friends while always wondered what was wrong with me that I couldn’t do it like everybody else.
 I could never understand why it took so much effort on my part to do something as simple as being social.

 Now that I realize that I am in fact different from most people I am trying to embrace and accept what is and stop trying so hard to do something that is so impossible for me.
 I am casually friendly with a handful of people, including neighbors.
 It doesn’t go much beyond that.
 Otherwise, I’ve given up trying to make a deep connection with people I meet.